Nets, Bucks hope to avoid early exit in Game 7 on Saturday - WTMJ

 — KEEP AN EYE ON: Middleton.
 With 29.3 points per game over the last four, the All-Star looks nothing like the player who opened the series by missing 25 of his first 31 shots.
 He was 11 for 16 in Game 6 and the Nets have to find some way to slow him down Saturday.

-— INJURY WATCH: Harden said he hoped to continue improving heading into Game 7, after missing all but 43 seconds of the first four games.
+— INJURY WATCH: Irving has been ruled out for the third straight game.
+Harden said he hoped to continue improving heading into Game 7, after missing all but 43 seconds of the first four games.
 He appeared to be moving better Thursday, but still not enough to play with much pace.

+“It’s like, this is not the way we envisioned our playoff run, losing Ky, having James being the position he’s in, Jeff Green being in the position he’s in,” Nash said.
+“So we just look at this as a great opportunity.
+We’re still here, we’re still alive given everything that’s happened to us.”

 — PRESSURE IS ON: Durant.
 The series might already be over if not for his historic performance in Game 5.
 Now it’s the season that might be over after Saturday if he can’t find some way to dazzle again with the lack of help the Nets appear capable of giving him right now.